 Peak Demand and Load Control - How Do You Beat the Peak?

-When there is high use of electricity for heating or cooling in extreme temperatures, it is likely the demand for power will spike higher than our typical highest use of the season and reach a "Peak Demand" level, which can drive up energy costs.
+When there is a high use of electricity for heating or cooling in extreme temperatures, it is likely the demand for power will spike higher than our typical highest use of the season and reach a "Peak Demand" level, which can drive up energy costs.

 To combat this, Hancock-Wood enacts what is called "Load Control," which is the remote activation of switches many of our members ask to have placed on their appliances such as water heaters, heat pumps, air conditioners or other high-energy users.
 There is no cost for this, in fact, our members are PAID to do it.
 BEAT THE PEAK HERE!